xWink/DBSE/README.md

 to the corresponding private channel; removing the react removes access
 * Terms of Service Agreement Forms - don't let newcomers see any channel except the ones you want until they click a reaction to accept your terms of service
+* Karma System - upvote and downvote each other's messages and track your karma rating

 ### Admin Commands:
   1. `echo <content>` - deletes the caller's message and repeats the content requested, including attachments